VInhance/feedback/.github/ISSUE_TEMPLATE/bug_report.md

 What did you expect to happen?

 **Screenshots**
-If applicable, add screenshots (Please blur personal info like Reg No/Name).
+If applicable, add screenshots.

 **Environment:**
  - OS: [e.g. Windows, macOS]
  - Browser: [e.g. Chrome, Edge, Brave]
- - VInhance Version: [e.g. 2.0.0]
+ - VInhance Version: [e.g. 2.0]

 **Additional context**
 Add any other context about the problem here.